dylan-lang/opendylan/documentation/getting-started-cli/source/dylan-environment.rst

 | *STACK*            | stack commands             |
 +--------------------+----------------------------+

-The following example demonstrates the console environment’s interactive functionality.
+The following example demonstrates the console environment's interactive functionality.
 In the example, the user starts dylan-environment in interactive mode, opens the playground project, performs some arithmetic, defines a method, and then traces it::